pichayut/automated_chess/src/writeup/WriteUp.md

 In the last part of the project, you made a very small modification to your bot to solve a new problem.
 We'd like you to think a bit more about the formalization of the traffic problem as a graph in this question.
 - To use Minimax to solve this problem, we had to represent it as a game.
 In particular, the "states" of the game were "stretches of road" and the valid moves were choices of other adjacent "stretches of road".
 The traffic and distance were factored in using the evaluation function.
-If you wanted to use Dijkstra's Algorithm to solve this problem instead of Minimax, how would you formulate it as a graph?<pre>
+If you wanted to use Dijkstra's Algorithm to solve this problem instead of Minimax, how would you formulate it as a graph?
   <pre>TODO</pre>
-    **TODO**: Answer this question
-    </pre><br>

 - These two algorithms DO NOT optimize for the same thing.
 (If they did, Dijkstra's is always faster; so, there would be no reason to ever use Minimax.)
 Describe the difference in what each of the algorithms is